algorand/sandbox/README.md

 ## Debugging

-The debug process including usage of tealdbg command line of algod instance automatically starts (CDT Debugger) on port 9392 on localhost of algod instance.
-That port (9392) is forwarded directly to the host machine and can be used directly by Chrome Dev Tools for debugging Algorand TEAL smart comtracts (Goto url chrome://inspect/ and configure port 9392 before using).
+The debug process including usage of `tealdbg` command line of algod container. tealdbg has to be used with `--listen 0.0.0.0` to get the docket container listen on docker network as well and not only container's internal localhost (127.0.0.1 is default configuration which suites local Algorand node environment for debugging).
+That port (default 9392) is forwarded directly to the host machine and can be used directly by Chrome Dev Tools for debugging Algorand TEAL smart comtracts (Goto url chrome://inspect/ and configure port 9392 before using).

+Note: If you change the port by running `tealdbg --port YOUR_PORT` then please modify the docker-compose.yml file and change all occurances of mapped 9392 port with your desired one.